emqx/emqx-docs/en_US/durability/durability_introduction.md

 #### Shard

 At this level, messages are segregated by client, and stored in distinct shards based on the publisher's client ID.
-The number of shards is determined by `durable_storage.messages.n_shards` configuration parameter during the initial startup of EMQX.
+The number of shards is determined by [n_shards](./managing-replication.md#number-of-shards) configuration parameter during the initial startup of EMQX.

 A shard is also a unit of replication, and EMQX ensures that each shard is consistently replicated `durable_storage.messages.replication_factor` times across different nodes in the cluster so that each shard replica contains the same set of messages in the same order.